 Keeping your website properly maintained can be a real challenge, especially if you aren’t up to date on current internet trends.
-The web is constantly changing, and you need to adapt to the latest events not only to survive, but to thrive.
+The web is constantly changing, platforms and technologies are consistently improving.
+Small business owners need to adapt to these latest changes not only to survive, but to thrive.

 1. Make Sure Your Website Is Optimized for Mobile Users

 The good news is that there are several popular WordPress plugins that will help you streamline your website for mobile users.
 It isn’t incredibly difficult, it doesn’t take a lot of time, and it helps your website perform better.

 If your website doesn’t utilize these plugins or uses an outdated non-responsive theme, it is time for an upgrade.
 Taking care of your mobile users will help to maximize the performance of your website.